vikas-movva/Obsidian/Comp-Sci Learning/Networking/Cabling.md

+---
+title: Cabling
+tags:
+  - cs-learning
+  - networking
+---

+# Cabling

 When trying to connect devices there are two options: _wired_ and _wireless_.

 Wired networks are connected through cables of which there are two types:
 1. Copper
   - cheaper
   - common for short distances (signal degrades over long distances)
   - uses electrical signals to send data
   - affected by outside interference
 2. Fiber
   - more expensive
   - used for long distances
   - made of strands of glass
   - uses light signals
   - unaffected by outside interference

 A wired [[LAN]] uses a _[[protocol]]_ called **Ethernet**.
 Ethernet is made of different parts such as the _physical layer_ and the _data layer_ (Media Access Control).
 The physical layer determines the _type of cabling_ and the _speed_ at which data is sent and the data layer determines how data should be _formatted_ and _sent_.